 Number “1” Plays and Players’, Bay Area Harbour Playhouse, was formed August 8, 1980 and immediately named Bennie Nipper as its Artistic Director.
-Under her leadership it has grown from a company performing for NASA employees at the Gilruth Center to it’s present Community Theatre and Fine Arts Academy with a full schedule of classes, community theatre activities and productions.
+Under her leadership it has grown from a company performing for NASA employees at the Gilruth Center to its present site opened in 1991 as a community theatre and Fine Arts Academy.

 Bennie received an Associate in Arts (AA) degree from Lon Morris College, a Bachelor of Fine Arts (BFA) and a Masters in Education (M.Ed.) in Theatre Arts from The University of Texas at Austin.
 She has performed and directed at the Austin Civic Theatre (now the Zachary Scot Theatre) in Austin, The Circle Players in Indianapolis, the original Alley Theatre on Berry Street in Houston, The Pasadena Little Theatre, The Clear Creek Country Theatre, The College of the Mainland Arena theatre and The San Jacinto College-South Theatre.